Hendi48/gdr-tools/Firmware/README.md

 * 8164B_0L06_mod: Patched 8164B firmware that auto-switches to the Xbox partition when inserting an Xbox Game Disc.
 Very useful in PCs or Xbox with custom dashboard; does not work with original MS dashboard because it lacks the challenge/response mechanism
 * 8164B_0L06_orig: Original 8164B firmware for LG drives
 * PrepStub: Flasher stub (from the end of a DLD) as standalone binary

+Important: You must never write an unencrypted firmware to your flash by any means.
+The drive decrypts data whenever reading flash (unless IO flags are set at runtime that tell it to explicitly not decrypt), so that your firmware will come out garbled.